Azure-Samples/smartbulkcopy/README.md

 Azure SQL is log-rated as described in [Transaction Log Rate Governance](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-resource-limits-database-server#transaction-log-rate-governance) and it can do 96 MB/sec of log flushing.
 Smart Bulk Load will report the detected log flush speed every 5 seconds so that you can check if you can actually increase the number of parallel task to go faster or you're already at the limit.
 Please remember that 96 MB/Sec are done with higher SKU, so if you're already using 7 parallel tasks and you're not seeing something close to 96 MB/Sec please check that

 1. You have enough bandwidth (this should not be a problem if you're copying data from cloud to cloud)
 2. You're not using some very low SKU (like P1 or lower or just 2 vCPU).
 In this case move to an higher SKU for the bulk load duration.

+An exception to what said is the Azure SQL Hyperscale SKU always provide 100 MB/Sec of maximum log throughput, no matter the number of vCores.

 ## Questions and Answers

 ### Is the physical location of a row really always the same in a Database Snapshot?

-There is on official documentation, but from all my test the answer is YES.
+There is no official documentation, but from all my test the answer is YES.
 I've also included a test script that you can use to verify this.
 IF you discover something different please report it here.
 I used SQL Server 2017 to run my tests.

 ### How to generate destination database schema?

-SmartBulkCopy only copies data between existing database and existings objects.
+Smart Bulk Copy only copies data between existing database and existings objects.
 It will NOT create database or tables for you.
 This allows you to have full control on how database and tables are created.
 If you are migrating your database and you'll like to have the schema automatically created for you, you can use one of the two following tool:

 - [Database Migration Assistant](https://docs.microsoft.com/en-us/sql/dma/dma-overview?view=sql-server-2017)
 - [mssql-scripter](https://github.com/microsoft/mssql-scripter)